Puoi1/Unofficaltftvhud/unoffical-tftv-hud/README.md

-#CODEHUD
+#About

-A tf2 interface designed from ahud by nokk.
+Tried making the tftv hud used for casting tf2 games using ahud as the base.

-( ͡° ͜ʖ ͡°)
+Check out ahud by nokk: https://steamcommunity.com/groups/ahud